Chronotron

 Chronotron is a Flash video game developed by Scarybug Games.
 Chronotron launched on the Kongregate website in May 2008.
 It was selected as one of the ten games for PAX 10 2008 out of more than eighty entries.
 Reviewers have considered the game innovative.

 The protagonist is a robot named Chronotron who travels back in time to cooperate with himself.

-The main character must fetch an item before moving to the next room.
+The robot must fetch an item before moving to the next room.

 Solving the puzzles requires sending the main character back in time to coordinate with previous selves.